 Reset the balance of all the accounts before starting the accounting in Procountor.
 The accounts are reset using either a journal receipt or a journal receipt and the Import accounting data function.

 Using a journal

-- Export the figures on the left-hand side of the accounting account inspection report to a format such as PDF or HTML by clicking on In printable form/All accounts.
+- Export the figures on the left-hand side of the accounting Accounts and transactions report such as PDF or HTML by clicking on In printable form > All accounts.

 - Give the journal a name such as Zero receipt dd.mm.yyyy, and date it to the day preceding the first day of accounting.